 Enrollment and course registration

-Instructions about enrollment will be sent via e-mail prior to the opening of each semester to all students.
+Instructions about enrollment will be sent via Today@Brown prior to the opening of each semester to all students.
 To complete enrollment, all requirements of the pertinent administrative offices of the University must be met, including registration for courses, payment of accounts, and arrangements for housing as appropriate.
 Fees will be charged for failure to meet established deadlines.
 All students must complete enrollment in order to be eligible to remain at the University.

-Students are urged to note carefully the instructions provided at registration in order to assure eligibility for enrollment, proper registration in courses, and to avoid unnecessary payment of Late Registration and Change of Course fees.
+Students are urged to note carefully the instructions provided at registration in order to assure eligibility for enrollment, proper registration in courses, and to avoid unnecessary payment of Change of Course fees.
 All registration materials and/or processes are considered official university documents.
 Any falsification of signatures or other tampering with such forms/processes constitutes a violation of the Academic Code.